School Science Lessons

 In accordance with the Department of Education Manual module HS-07: Occupational Health and Safety, teachers are responsible for the health and safety of students while on school premises and participating in official school activities, wherever these may take place.

-Teachers should take care to ensure that appropriate use is made of all safeguards, safety devices, personal protective equipment and other appliances provided for health and safety,
+Teachers should take care to ensure that appropriate use is made of all safeguards, safety devices, personal protective equipment and other appliances provided

 (a) maintain healthy and safe procedures and practices,